 - Increased risk of developing some cancers, especially lymphomas

-How is CVID in children treated?
+How is CVID diagnosed in a child?

-Your child’s health care provider will figure out the best treatment for your child based on:
+Your child’s healthcare provider will figure out the best treatment based on:

 - How old your child is